Cyanoth/Bitbucket-PullRequest-ReviewerGroups/README.md

 ## Data security and privacy statement

-This plugin does not collect any data of any kind.
-There are no embeded analytics.
+This plugin does not collect any data of any kind nor is there any embeded analytics.